-Contracts and all other documents can be submitted in the in-tray at the front desk outside these times following completion of the supplied cover sheet.
+Contracts and all other documents can be submitted in the in-tray at the front desk outside these times following completion of the supplied Office for Research Cover Sheet.

 The participant's scanned medical record should include documentation of the participant's consent to research.
 It should include an outline of what was discussed, including risks.
 The amount of recording necessary depends on the circumstances of the consent and the amount of information provided on a consent form.
 It is not necessary to repeat information already documented on the consent form.